To overcome the challenges posed by Covid-19, businesses can utilise technology to manage their operations and improve their business performance.

 Click here for information on Material Requirements Planning (MRP) and procurement in Ostendo Operations (ERP).

-Covid-19 Work Practices and Compliance
+Covid-19 Safe Work Practices and Compliance

 Physical distancing and rigorous hygiene standards are set to be the norm in business for many years to come and this has changed the way businesses must operate in many ways.
 This presents challenges for productivity and efficiency.
 Businesses will also need to keep up compliance with government regulations and standards.